Scouts BSA: Youth leadership

-The youth leader of the troop is the senior patrol leader (SPL), elected by the Scouts in the troop.
-The SPL is responsible for the overall performance of the troop, runs troop meetings and ensures that the program for troop meetings and other activities is carried out and is advised by the Scoutmaster.
-There may also be one or more assistant senior patrol leaders.
+The youth leader in charge of the troop is the senior patrol leader (SPL).
+The SPL "[M]ust be elected by the majority of youth members registered in the troop]".
+The SPL is responsible for the overall performance of the troop, runs troop meetings and ensures that the program for troop meetings and other activities is carried out.
+They also appoint youth to fill all other positions of leadership and responsibility (with the consent of the Scoutmaster).
+There may also be one or more Assistant Senior Patrol Leaders (ASPL).
 Each patrol elects a patrol leader who then appoints an assistant patrol leader and other positions within the patrol.
 Together, the senior patrol leader, assistant senior patrol leader, and patrol leaders make up the patrol leaders council (PLC), the group of Scouts that is responsible for developing the troop's program with the advice of the Scoutmaster.

 There are other youth positions of responsibility in a troop; the use of these positions is dependent on the size of the troop and the program.
 The junior assistant Scoutmaster (JASM) is a 16- or 17-year-old Scout who performs the same duties as an assistant Scoutmaster; the scribe takes minutes at patrol leaders council meetings and troop meetings and is often responsible for taking attendance and collecting money or dues; the quartermaster maintains the troop's equipment; the librarian maintains the troop library; the chaplain aide works with the troop chaplain and promotes the religious program in the troop; the troop historian maintains photos and records of troop functions, meetings and outings; a den chief works with a den of Cub Scouts, assisting the den leaders and helps retain Cub Scouts when they cross over into Scouts BSA; the troop guide is a senior Scout who provides guidance to new Scout patrols; the Leave No Trace Coordinator ensures the Scouts are trained in and follow Leave No Trace Guidelines; the Order of the Arrow representative provides a line of communication between the Order of the Arrow and the troop; the bugler provides music as needed; the instructor teaches Scout skills.
 These troop positions are appointed by the senior patrol leader with the advice and counsel of the Scoutmaster, except for the Junior Assistant Scoutmaster, who is appointed by the Scoutmaster.
 Some positions may also be determined by election.